michaelbragagnolo/MasterThesis/README.md

 <div align="center">

-# Class-Incremental Continual Learning methods for resource constrained devices
+# Class-Incremental Continual Learning: survey and performance evalution relative to resource-constrained devices
 </div>
 Repository that is intended to keep track of my thesis work and that contains all the reference material and the scripts developed to this end.